One of my favourite countries in Latin America, this Colombian slang guide will help you fit in.

 Amañado/Amañada

-This is used a lot in Colombia and refers to when a person feels happy or comfortable in some place or situation.
+This is used a lot and means when a person feels happy or comfortable in some place or situation.

 Example: “Te veo muy amañado en la fiesta” o “te veo muy amañada en tu nueva casa” (EN) “I see you very happy at the party” or “I see you very happy in your new home”